Amadeus-Winarto/Cache-Simulator/README.md

   - If cache line is in E state, then no writes to main memory is performed.
 The cache line transitions to M state.
   - If cache line is in S state, then an invalidation signal is asserted (no bus traffic is generated).
 The cache line transitions to M state.
 - On eviction, a cache line is written back to memory only if it is in the M state or the O state.

+### MESIF
+The MOESI protocol we implement extends the Illinois protocol with *dirty-sharing*.
+An additional state F(Forward) is added to the protocol.
+When a cache line transitions is the Invalid state and the processor does a PrRd, it transitions to the Forward state.
+This allows clean sharing amongst the processors.

+The MESIF protocol implemented in our simulator is thus as follows:

+- On Read Miss:
+  - A `BusRd` bus transaction is broadcasted to all caches and main memory
+  - If any other cache has the line, the main memory is inhibited from responding to the request.
+  - If the cache line is in the I state, it transitions to the F state if the cache line is shared.
+  - If the cache line is in the S, M, E or F state, it remains in its own state.
+  - For all other cache:
+    - If it has the line in the M state, it transitions to the S state
+    - If it has the line in the E, S or F state, it transitions to the S state
+- On Write Miss:
+  - A `BusRdX` bus transaction is broadcasted to all caches and main memory
+  - Response is handled similarly to Read Miss, except instead of transitioning to S state, the responding caches transition to I state
+- On Read Hit:
+  - No bus transactions are generated.
+The cache line remains in the same state.
+- On Write Hit:
+  - If cache line is in M or E state, then no writes to main memory is performed.
+The cache line remains in the M state.
+  - If cache line is in S or F state, then an invalidation signal is asserted (no bus traffic is generated).
+The cache line transitions to M state.
+- On eviction, a cache line is written back to memory only if it is in the M state.

 ## Building